kaiwen-wang/gt-subleaser/README.md

 - Promote your own post (possible cause some students are desperate to get out of their lease)
 - Get notifications when new posts come out matching your criteria (searchers)
-- Let local landlords or apartment complexes advertise (idk because the demand probably outstrips demand)
+- Let local landlords or apartment complexes advertise (idk because the demand probably outstrips demand around campus)
 - Partner with companies in the Atlanta area that have major internship programs
 - Charge external people to be able to create an account and see listings (idk if you wanna introduce this variability of non-students, the thing is students want to sublease their place to no matter whom)